plusGo/angular-newer-demo/README.md

 ## if you want to do it,please use seed branch,then follow the [doc](https://angular.cn/start).

-## if you want see the result,please use mhl-work branch.it is completed work.
+## if you want tp see the result,please use mhl-work branch.it is completed work.